 Socio-economic Characteristics of Cattle Buyers

 The socio-economic characteristics studied include sex, age, marital status, educational qualification, household size, income and occupation.
 The results are presented in Table 1.
-It showed majority of the cattle buyers were male (99.0%), within the age range of 41-50 years (66%) and were all married and had some form of formal education (western education) as only 19% had no formal education.
-Most (61%) had large household sizes ranging from 11-15 persons, with about 49% having modal income class ranging from ₦50,000 to ₦100,000 and are majorly (82%) non-civil servants.
+It showed the majority of the cattle buyers were male (99.0%), within the age range of 41-50 years (66%) and were all married and had some form of formal education (Western education) as only 19% had no formal education.
+Most of them (61%) had large household sizes ranging from 11-15 persons, with about 49% having middle class income ranging from ₦50,000 to ₦100,000 and are majorly (82%) non-civil servants.

 Table 2: Socio-economic Characteristics of Cattle Buyers in Maiduguri